 If you are diagnosed with any of these, you’ll likely need a pair of glasses with a prism correction that helps correct alignment issues.
 Special lenses prevent you from seeing double by combining two images into a single one.

 However, note that if you experience sudden double vision, it may be a medical emergency that should be checked by an eye doctor immediately.

 Are You Losing Your Place or Using Your Finger When Reading?

 If you’re frequently losing your spot or skipping lines when reading, you may have a vision problem.
 This could be due to strabismus, lazy eye, or astigmatism.

 If you’re experiencing any of the symptoms listed above, it is essential to have a highly qualified optometrist examine your eyes to assess your vision and check for any eye diseases — and to do so as soon as possible.
 This is the only way to determine whether you need glasses or if something else is causing the problem.

 Even if you’re not experiencing any symptoms, it’s important to routinely get your eyes checked.
 Many eye diseases can be effectively treated before you notice major problems, so regular eye exams are important to maintain eye health.
-Contact Family Eye Care in Old Bridge to make an appointment with Dr. Moshe Roth.
+Contact Family Eye Care in Old Bridge to make an appointment with Dr. Moshe Roth and Dr. Steffani Tiomno.
 The sooner you get your vision checked, the faster you’ll be able to see clearly and enjoy a higher quality of life.